ltelab/disdrodb/docs/source/data.rst

 Objective: You would like to download the raw data referenced in some metadata ``<station_name>.yml`` file.

-In order to download the data, you should be in a virtual environment with the disdrodb package installed !
+In order to download the data, you should be in a virtual environment with the disdrodb package installed!

 To download all data, just run: